Sheffield Quantum Centre

 10:00 - arrivals and coffee

-10:30 - Opening remarks from UoS Leadership team
+10:30 - Opening remarks from UoS Leadership (Prof. John Derrick, Vice-President and Head of Faculty of Science)

 11:20 - Question session